Matthew 26

 (Mark 14:32–42; Luke 22:39–46)

-36Then Jesus comes with them to a place called Gethsemane, and He says to the disciples, “Sit here until that having gone away over there, I shall pray.”
+36Then Jesus comes with them to a place called Gethsemane, and He says to the disciples, “Sit here until, having gone away over there, I shall pray.”

 37And having taken with Him Peter and the two sons of Zebedee, He began to be sorrowful and deeply distressed.
 38Then He says to them, “My soul is very sorrowful, even to death.
 Remain here and watch with Me.”

 40And He comes to the disciples and finds them sleeping.
-And He says to Peter, “So, were you not able to watch with Me one hour?
-41Watch and pray, that you do not enter into temptation.
-For the spirit is willing, but the flesh weak.”
+And He says to Peter, “So, were you⁺ not able to watch with Me one hour?
+41Watch and pray so that you⁺ might not enter into temptation. the spirit indeed is willing, but the flesh weak.”

-42Again for a second time having gone away, He prayed, saying, “My Father, if this is not possible to pass unless I drink it, Your will be done.”
-43And having come again, He finds them sleeping, for their eyes were heavy.
+42Again, for a second time, having gone away, He prayed, saying, “My Father, if this is not possible to pass unless I drink it, Your will be done.”
+43And having come again, He found them sleeping, for their eyes were heavy.

 The Betrayal of Jesus